neil-menghani/cricket_wc/README.md

 An Econometric and Machine Learning Investigation: Examining Factors of Success in Cricket World Cups

 Files:
-Neil_Menghani_Final_Paper.docx : writeup of project
+Neil_Menghani_Final_Paper.pdf : writeup of project
 nlm2138_cricket.ipynb : code base for building and cleaning dataset, building models, and making predictions player_data.ipynb : code base for querying and scraping data data : file that contains all relevant data